wvan1901/Neofy/README.md

 * Add support to pick user devices

 # Bugs
-* Fix Tracks offset
-* Fix Playlist offset
+* Fix non alphanumeric characters displaying width 2

 # Contribution
 This is a personal project & I'll update the app to suit